joemulick/Egyptian-Rat-Screw-ReactCreateApp/README.md

 Development Enviornment:

 - Create React App with an Express Backend ( https://daveceddia.com/create-react-app-express-backend/ )
   * This was the guide I used the last time I created a react appliction when I wanted to utilize express.
   * The last app I built used Express and also React Router.
 Express for API calling and React Router for single page application routing.

+- Use create-react-app as a full-stack tool, with Express and Sequelize (PostgreSQL) ( https://github.com/ekatzenstein/create-react-app-fullstack )
+  * The Stack
+      -PostgreSQL
+      -Sequelize
+      -Node/Express.js
+      -React
+      -Redux
+      -React-Router

 - Deploying React App alongside an API server ( https://www.fullstackreact.com/articles/deploying-a-react-app-with-a-server/ )